tiberiusbrown/abc/docs/system.md

 | **w** | The width of the rectangle in pixels. |
 | **h** | The height of the rectangle in pixels. |
 | **color** | The color of the rectangle. |

 ## `$draw_sprite`

 ```c
 void $draw_sprite(i16 x, i16 y, sprites s, u16 frame);
 ```

-Draws a sprite to the display buffer.
+Draw a sprite to the display buffer.

 | Parameter | Description |
 | :-- | :-- |